Rivers Hoopers

-Rivers Hoopers is a Nigerian basketball team based in Port Harcourt, Rivers.
-The team plays in the Nigerian Premier League.
-Established in 2009 as Royal Hoopers, the team has played in the Premier League since its inception.
-Hoopers have won the national championship four times, with titles in 2011, 2012, 2019 and 2021.
+Rivers Hoopers is a Nigerian professional basketball team based in Port Harcourt, Rivers State.
+The team plays in the Nigerian Premier League (NPL) and currently in the Basketball Africa League (BAL).

+Established in 2005 as Royal Hoopers, the team began to play in the NPL in 2019 and changed to their current name after the management of the team was taken over by the Government of Rivers State.
+The Hoopers have played in the Premier League since its inception and won the national championship six times, with titles in 2011, 2012, 2019, 2021, 2023 and 2024.

+At the continental level, Rivers Hoopers has played in the FIBA Africa Club Champions Cup three times, and has played in the Basketball Africa League (BAL) thrice, in the 2021, 2024 and 2025 seasons.